-Finance expenses for bonds and other marketable securities correspond to the interest accrued on the financing obtained from the issue of the Limero I and Limero II secured bonds, amounting to 4,448 thousand euros in 2022 (2021: 4,693 thousand euros) (Note 14.1).
+Finance expenses for bonds and other marketable securities correspond to the interest accrued on the financing obtained from the issue of the Limero I and Limero II secured bonds, amounting to 4,195 thousand euros in 2023 (2022: 4,448 thousand euros) (Note 14.1).

-In addition, this heading in the accompanying income statement for 2022 reflects the finance expense amounting to 89 thousand euros, corresponding to the accrued arrangement fees relating to the secured bonds (2021: 93 thousand euros) (Note 14.1).
+In addition, this heading in the accompanying income statement for 2023 reflects the finance expense amounting to 89 thousand euros, corresponding to the accrued arrangement fees relating to the secured bonds (2022: 89 thousand euros) (Note 14.1), and the agency commission amounting to 11 thousand euros.